 In addition to the ongoing support from Monash University and the Monash Sustainable Development Institute, we’re fortunate to have some of the country’s most inspirational and experienced leaders on our Advisory Board.
-The members represent all Consortium partners.
+The members represent all of the following Consortium partners.

 BehaviourWorks Australia wouldn’t be where it is today without the ongoing support of its consortium partners.
 Made up of a group of Victorian and Australian government agency partners, along with The Shannon Company (a leading communications agency), the BWA Consortium is the vehicle through which the partners collaborate, share intellectual property and build capacity for behaviour change.
-Several consortium partners have been with us from the beginning, but we continue to attract new members and welcome enquiries.
+Several consortium partners have been with us from the beginning and we continue to attract new members.
+Enquiries welcome.

-The Monash Sustainable Development Institute (MSDI) is one of the world’s leading interdisciplinary research and education institutes for sustainable development.
-It brings multidisciplinary experts together to find real solutions to some of the most significant challenges facing our world today, including those articulated in the Sustainable Development Goals (SDGs).
+The Monash Sustainable Development Institute (MSDI) is one of the world’s leading transdisciplinary research and education institutes for sustainable development.
+It brings Monash University and other experts together to explore problems and find solutions to some of the most significant challenges facing our world today, including those articulated in the Sustainable Development Goals (SDGs).

 MSDI is a founding partner and seeks to apply BWA’s extensive knowledge of, and experience in, developing effective behaviour change interventions to SDG-related projects.

-BehaviourWorks also collaborates with other MSDI programs, such ClimateWorks Australia, Monash Water Sensitive Cities and the Oxfam Monash Partnership.
+BehaviourWorks also collaborates with other MSDI initiatives, such as ClimateWorks Australia, Monash Water Sensitive Cities and the Oxfam Monash Partnership.

 The Shannon Company is a specialist behaviour change consultancy with a mission to inspire people to change their behaviour – willingly and for good.

 The Shannon Company is a founding Consortium partner.
 Together we have worked to integrate insights from the behavioural sciences into client solutions across multiple sectors, in innovative ways.